Led Lenser H7 Headlamp

 At minimum brightness, the lamp puts out only about 17 lumens.
 Believe it or not, this is a lot.
 In a completely dark place, with my eyes adjusted, sometimes I even think it’s too bright.
 For sure it’s enough for eating in the dark or moving around camp (let’s say late night potty break).
 Used like this, a set of fully-charged batteries lasts forever.
 OK, not forever, but usually at least 14-16 nights in the backcountry the way we use them (more on that later).

 On maximum, battery life diminishes greatly.
 I never tested how long it takes to kill my batteries, but it’s rated at 4 hours and I think that’s very optimistic.
 However, when you need it, it’s there.
 The 140 lumens light up the neighborhood (bushes and rocks) very, very well.
-Never point a full-on, focused beam at somebody’s face, it can seriously hurt their eyes.
+Never point the max-power, focused beam at somebody’s face, it can seriously hurt their eyes.

 A note for the tech-savvy: this is an unregulated flashlight.